VixelCreates/MinecraftXP/README.md

 - [Etched](https://modrinth.com/mod/etched) - Create and play your very own records
 ## Modpacks
 - [ConquestReforged](https://conquestreforged.com/) - aesthetic Minecraft mod to enhance builds

+## Personal Projects
+if you are interested you can also add these projects that is made by me :)
+- [Vanilla Evolved](https://modrinth.com/resourcepack/vanilla-evolved) - A Vanilla Minecraft Resourcepack
+- [GUI Revision](https://modrinth.com/resourcepack/gui-revision) - A Vanilla GUI Resourcepack

 ### Work in progress ...